-“Oh, probably things like a chip off of a special piece of china she never glued back on.
+She had her speculations, “Oh, probably things like a chip off of a special piece of china she never glued back on.
 Things like that.”

 I pondered those words; Things like that.

-I looked forward to when my hair will be gray and my face full of experience; what pieces of ‘things like that’ would be found in my tiny little box?
+I looked forward to when my hair will be gray and my face full of experience; what pieces of good ‘things like that’ would be found in my tiny little box?

 I dug deep.